aws/aws-eks-best-practices/content/networking/custom-networking/index.md

 ### Identify Existing Usage of CG-NAT Space

-Custom networking allows you to mitigate IP exhaustion issue, however it can’t solve all the challenges.
-If you already using CG-NAT space for your cluster, or simply don’t have the ability to associate a secondary CIDR with your cluster VPC, we suggest you to explore other options, like using an alternate CNI or moving to IPv6 clusters.
+Custom networking allows you to mitigate IP exhaustion issue, however it can't solve all the challenges.
+If you already using CG-NAT space for your cluster, or simply don't have the ability to associate a secondary CIDR with your cluster VPC, we suggest you to explore other options, like using an alternate CNI or moving to IPv6 clusters.